fhfuih/Course-Monitor-Web/README.md

 in the `.env` file.
 If you do not specify this environment variable, the app will use `http://localhost:8000/` as default.

-You must rerun the development version or rebuild the production version after you change/set the environment variable.
+**You must rerun the development version or rebuild the production version after you change/set the environment variable.**

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs the required dependencies.

 ### `npm start`